 Once that’s done, start the app and let it download the latest updates.
 From then on, you can access your itinerary without an Internet connection.

 Taking crowd-sourced information from Wikitravel, Wikipedia and several other sites, Triposo turns it all into a useful offline guide.
-As there's a lot of information for some larger destinations in particular, just remember to download it before leaving home.
+As there's a lot of information for some larger destinations, just remember to download the app and guides before leaving home.

-You'll get recommendations for activities, hotels, restaurants and more, including maps and directions.
+You'll get recommendations for activities, hotels, restaurants and more, along with maps and directions.

 Google Maps is easily the best mobile navigation app, and one you’ll likely use every day on the road.